fnproject/tutorials/Flow101/README.md

 ```
 :point_up: For illustration purpose, the above code is a simplification of the Fn Flow API and hence it won't compile as-is.

 If you've used a promises-style API before then this will be familiar.
-The closest analogue in core Java is the [CompletionStage API](http://download.java.net/java/jdk9/docs/api/java/util/concurrent/CompletionStage.html) which was even called [`Promise`](http://cs.oswego.edu/pipermail/concurrency-interest/2012-December/010423.html) in a pre-release draft.
+The closest analogue in core Java is the [CompletionStage API](http://download.java.net/java/jdk9/docs/api/java/util/concurrent/CompletionStage.html).

 Anyway it's easy to tell the stages of what's going to happen:

   - Start with a value provided by the user
-  - Apply some transformation `i -> i+1`
+  - then apply some transformation `i -> i+1`
-  - Pass that to an external function called `./isPrime`
+  - then pass that to an external function
-  - Then return get the result and return it
+  - finally wait for the return and return it.

 Internally the `Flow` class submits each stage in this workflow to the Flow Server.
 You'll meet it soon.
 The Flow Server will then orchestrate each stage as an individual call to Fn.
 Flow Server is responsible for working out which stages are ready to be called, calling them, handling the results and triggering any following stages until you reach the point where there's no more work to do.